weaviate/weaviate-io/developers/weaviate/starter-guides/managing-resources.md

 ## Tips

-### Best Practices:
+### Best Practices

-- Start with a dynamic index type for new collections.
-This is especially important for multi-tenancy collections, as it allows each tenant to use the most appropriate index type.
+- Start with the dynamic [index type](#vector-index-types) for new collections.
+This is particularly useful for multi-tenancy collections, as it allows each tenant to use the most appropriate index type.
-- Use vector compression techniques to optimize storage and query performance, especially for large datasets.
+- Use [vector compression](#vector-compression) techniques to optimize storage and query performance, especially for large collections or tenants.
 - Conduct thorough testing when changing index types or compression methods to ensure performance meets your requirements.

-### Common Pitfalls:
+### Common Pitfalls

 - Overprovisioning hot storage: Keeping all data in hot storage can lead to unnecessary costs.
 Regularly assess what data truly needs the fastest access.
 - Neglecting to plan for growth: Not anticipating data growth can lead to performance issues.
 Always design your resource management strategy with scalability in mind.
-- Improper tenant management: In multi-tenant scenarios, forgetting to offload inactive tenants can lead to resource waste.
+- Improper tenant management: In multi-tenant scenarios, forgetting to [offload inactive tenants](#tenant-states) can lead to resource waste.
 Implement automated processes to manage tenant states based on usage patterns.
 - Mismatch between quantization techniques, model and data: When using compression technique, ensure that the quantization technique is compatible with the model (e.g. BQ) and that the data is sufficient and representative for training (e.g. PQ, SQ).

 ## Related pages